lumavi-pr/LUMAVI-Properties/README.md

 ## 🏡 About LUMAVI

-LUMAVI Properties exists for one reason: **to give abandoned and deteriorated properties in Puerto Rico a second life.** We work with herederos, families dealing with sucesiones, and owners off-island — handling each property with the dignity its story deserves.
+LUMAVI Properties exists for one reason: **to give abandoned and deteriorated properties in Puerto Rico a second life.** We work with herederos, families dealing with sucesiones, and owners off-island handling each property with the dignity its story deserves.

-Our name comes from three generations of *Luz* — **Lu**z (abuela) · **Lu**ière (Lumi) — and **Av**i, my son Xavier.
+Our name comes from three generations of *Luz* — **Luz** (abuela) · **Luz** (madre) · **Lumière** (Lumi / YO) — and **Xavi**, my son Xavier.
 Three generations of light, now used to bring light back to homes that have lived in darkness for years.

 > *"Cada casa abandonada es una historia esperando a ser restaurada."*
 > — Lumier Rodríguez, CEO & Fundador